Story continues below this advertisement

 "It's very exciting to be back with In-N-Out Burger and to be racing a Funny Car again," said Troxel, who will be tuned by veterans Lance Larsen and Robb Hauser.
 "We had big plans with In-N-Out a decade ago and now the circumstances have come together for us to continue our partnership and move forward.”

 Like her late father Guy, Lynsi Martinez Snyder, owner of In-N-Out Burger Restaurants is no stranger to drag racing.
-She races a mid-nine second SS/HA Dodge Dart in Division 7 competition and also raced the Mopar in A/FX class at the recent California Hot Rod Reunion.
+She races a mid-nine second SS/HA Dodge Dart in Division 7 competition and also raced the Mopar in A/FX class at the recent California Hot Rod Reunion, she reportedly has a Super Comp dragster on order as well.

 Welcome back to one of the Agent’s favorite burger stands!
 Make mine a double-double with onions.[1/21/2010]